Kai and Gerda, photo by Ekaterine Kharitonova

 The thick coat of the gampr is excellent protection in all weather extremes.
 The outer hairs tend to be darker than the dense, downy undercoat.
 Shedding happens dramatically twice a year.
 The undercoat is shed in large patches, similar to a wild animal.
 The outer guard hairs, longer and thicker than the rest of the coat, do not shed as much as the undercoat.

-Puppies often are born slightly darker than they grow to be as an adult.
-The longer, shiny guard hairs are slower to grow in than the downy undercoat, which usually becomes paler with age.
+Puppies are often born slightly darker than they grow to be as adults.
+The longer, shiny guard hairs are slower to grow than the downy undercoat, which usually becomes paler with age.

-Any color is permissible, except merle or blue.
-Blue eyes or eyes lacking dark eyeliner and pink noses are also not desirable, due to a low coefficient of inbreeding.
-The gampr is a landrace with a healthy heterozygous genotype, so most of the double-recessive mutations have not yet appeared in the breed.
+Any color is permissible except merle or blue.
+Blue eyes or eyes lacking dark eyeliner and pink noses are also not desirable due to a low coefficient of inbreeding.
+The gampr is a landrace with a healthy heterozygous genotype, so most double-recessive mutations have not yet appeared in the breed.

 During the Soviet occupation era, a certain type of gampr was taken to the USSR Red Star Kennel to use for combining a mix of breeds to create larger, more aggressive breeds.
-They chose the larger, long haired type and gave false idea that smaller or liver color dogs were not true gampr and somehow genetically faulted.
-Many people believed the unfounded rumor and for generations to come, the liver colors were not popular or kept by many.
-Many shepherds however, continued to work and use them like any other, if one was born in their pack.
-In 2018, our Club founder, Rohana Mayer, visited Armenia to gather samples to develop the genetic profile and DNA genetic testing of a young female confirmed that this notion was indeed scientifically untrue and that liver color dogs are as healthy and true as any other.
+They chose the larger, long-haired type and gave a false idea that smaller or liver color dogs were not true gampr and genetically faulted.
+Many people believed the unfounded rumor, and for generations to come, the liver colors were not popular or kept by many.
+Many shepherds, however, continued to work and use them like any other if one was born in their pack.
+In 2018, our Club founder, Rohana Mayer, visited Armenia to gather samples to develop the genetic profile and DNA.
+Genetic testing of a young liver female confirmed that this notion was indeed scientifically untrue and that liver color dogs are as healthy as any other.
 The liver female was free of all 167+ genetic conditions.

 Beautiful long coated gampr in Armenia